-What is Kratom Tea Good For?
+What Is Kratom Tea Good For?

-• energy boosting
+• Boosting energy

-• mood enhancing
+• Enhancing mood

-• pain relief
+• Relieving pain

-• appetite suppression
+• Suppressing appetite

-• stop cramps and diarrhea
+• Stopping cramps and diarrhea

-• treatment for panic attacks and low mood.
+• Treating panic attacks and low mood

 In low doses, users describe experiencing increased alertness, euphoria and even sexual arousal, while in higher doses the pain relief and sedative effects are calming.